kristianmandrup/aurelia-routing-demo/README.md

 `function decorateModuleId(route) { ... }`

+You can also use `createDecorator(transform, options = {})` in `indexed.ts` to transform moduleIds on all routes given a transform function with options.
+The options available are `root` and `page`.
+Root is prepended on the moduleId and page is a static override of the page name (by default the `route.name`) or a even function to create the page name from the route name.

+`shortest.map(createDecorator(nestedModuleId, {root: 'pages', page: 'index'}));`

+Will transform `account` to `pages/account/index`.
+Without the `page` option: `pages/account/account`

+### Decorating route settings

-Factory method to create a method to decorate a specific route setting:
+`decorateSettings` is a factory method to create a method which decorates a specific route setting:

 ```js
 decorateSettings(setting) {